behreajj/CamZup/README.md

 ![Triadic](data/triadicDiagram.png)

 This RYB wheel's limitations should be apparent from the above.
 Oranges are dilated while blues are compressed.
 Brighter greens, cyans and magentas are not achievable.
 Blues and greens are desaturated.
 [This](https://youtu.be/YeI6Wqn4I78) tutorial on harmonies is one of the better I've found.
-Furthermore, [Coolors](https://coolors.co) can assist you in picking harmonies.

 ### Complement Mix Test